a2roger/backup/w4_data/readme.md

 * In your loop, add a condition to only render the character using the `text()` function when the character is a bracket (square, round, curly).
 * You'll have to keep track of the x and y position, similar to the temperature demo below.
 * Tweak the spacing of characters, their fill colour (with transparency), and the size of you canvas (try it tall and thin like a print).
-* You can make this "paint" the characters over time by tracking the current character position in a global variable and incrementing it each frame (which might be pretty slow) or write a loop in draw to look at 100 characters or so each frame
+* You can make this "paint" the characters over time by tracking the current character position in a global variable and incrementing it each frame (which might be pretty slow) or write a loop in draw to look at 100 characters or so each frame.

 #### References